 Being born in Colombia —a violent and lovely land of duality, of rancid poetry, marvellous heartbreak, impossible beauty, and sequestered abundance— is a curse.
 On the one hand, it’s a magical, fertile, lush kingdom filled with wonders and beauty.
 From the Amazon Rainforest to the Caribbean Sea, from the Andes mountains to the Pacific Ocean,… Continue reading The Colombian Curse: A Love Letter to my Country

 In late 2015, I embarked on a nomadic journey through Brazil that forever changed my life.
 I wasn’t sure where exactly I would go or for how long— all I knew was I would start in the Amazon, head south to Uruguay, and stop at Iguazu Falls.
-After eighteen months on the road, I managed… Continue reading Leaving Colombia.
+After eighteen months on the road, I managed… Continue reading My Nomadic Life: Leaving Colombia.
 Again.

 The Sierra Nevada de Santa Marta, the tallest seaside mountain range in the world, hugs Colombia’s Caribbean coast, bringing the ocean, the jungle, and mountain-top glaciers together in dramatic landscapes stitched together by crystal-clear rivers.
 I’ve been very lucky to spend a lot of time in 7 Piedras, which is located at over 1,000 masl perched… Continue reading The Heart of the World: Minca Jungle